 ** A core principle of the Jaclyn Renee Wellness program is to choose organic whenever possible.
 This includes all fruits, vegetables, meats, dairy, flours, nuts, and even spices.
 Reducing your exposure to pesticides and chemicals is a major part in healing your body and preventing disease.

 P.S.
 I'd love to hear from you!
-Let me know how you liked the smoothie.
+Let me know how you liked this recipe.
 Did you add anything or try a different spin?
 Is there something you'd like me to post?
 Share the love!
 If you post your healthy creation make sure to tag me in it on Instagram @jaclynreneewellness and #jrwapproved

 BEAT THE BLOAT